techworkersco/twc-site/no-tech-for-apartheid.md

 Our company values state [INSERT COMPANY VALUES] .
 Yet, our leadership has made no acknowledgment of martyred tech workers, the ongoing genocide in Gaza, or its impact on our employee population.
 It is disheartening to see that our values are not honored when it comes to our Palestinian colleagues.

-[IF GOOGLE OR AMAZON] Unfortunately, our employer’s silence on this matter should come as no surprise: Google and Amazon hold a 1.2B dollar contract with Israel through with they directly profit off of this genocidal campaign.
+[IF GOOGLE OR AMAZON] Unfortunately, our employer’s silence on this matter should come as no surprise: Google and Amazon hold a $1.2B contract with Israel through with they directly profit off of this genocidal campaign.
 This contract, Project Nimbus, provides the Israeli military with an [“all encompassing cloud solution”](https://www.haaretz.com/israel-news/tech-news/2021-04-21/ty-article/israel-picks-google-amazon-for-official-state-cloud/0000017f-e896-dc91-a17f-fc9fd1ce0000) and [AI-driven facial recognition](https://theintercept.com/2022/07/24/google-israel-artificial-intelligence-project-nimbus/), sentiment analysis, and object tracking tools which are likely deployed in the violent policing and surveillance of Palestinians.
 Despite vocal worker protest, Google and Amazon have thus far refused to cancel Project Nimbus and instead have [retaliated against employees](https://www.latimes.com/business/technology/story/2022-03-15/google-project-nimbus-ariel-koren) who have spoken out.
 Yet tech workers across the industry have only grown more united in pressuring Google and Amazon to drop Nimbus, and we are convinced that we can succeed, as we did in [forcing Google to drop a prior defense contract](https://www.nytimes.com/2018/06/01/technology/google-pentagon-project-maven.html), Project Maven, in 2018.

 I can’t stay silent like our leadership has, and I want to honor the values that our leaders won’t.
 Please join me in standing up against this genocide by joining the No Tech for Apartheid campaign (www.notechforapartheid.com), which is working to ensure our company and our industry is not complicit.
 They will be holding a mass call on [INSERT NEXT CALL] and [Bit.ly/techworkerCTA](https://bit.ly/techworkerCTA) has other actions you can take.